-- requirement is needed for Field Education. - Documentation of acceptance by the CPE site must accompany registration for CPE. - Students are charged at the regular Lancaster Seminary tuition rate, and may request reimbursement for the site fee only (not to exceed \$500.00), according to the policy outlined in Student Financial Responsibility, Section 6. - In order for credits to be awarded, the student must present to the registrar for the student's file a copy of the CPE evaluation and a statement of successful completion of the CPE provided by the CPE supervisor.
-Under no circumstances may a student receive more than 1.5 credit hours for CPE. - CPE completed prior to study at Lancaster Seminary is not eligible for transfer into a Lancaster Seminary degree program
+- Documentation of acceptance by the CPE site must accompany registration for CPE. - Students are charged at the regular Lancaster Seminary tuition rate and may request reimbursement for the site fee only (not to exceed \$500.00), according to the policy outlined in Student Financial Responsibility, Section 6. - In order for credits to be awarded, the student must present to the Field Education Coordinator a copy of the CPE evaluation and a statement of successful completion of the CPE provided by the CPE supervisor.
+Under no circumstances may a student receive more than 1.5 credit hours for CPE. - CPE completed prior to study at Lancaster Seminary is not eligible for transfer into a Lancaster Seminary degree program.

-Registration for the Cross-Cultural Component of the Master of Divinity Program See Master of Divinity Program, Section 13.
+Registration for the Cross-Cultural Component of the Master of Divinity Program, Section 13.